Orange and Olive Oil Cake

 - 3 eggs

-- 2/3 cup freshly squeezed orange juice (the juice from about 2 oranges)
+- 2/3 cup (158 g) freshly squeezed orange juice (the juice from about 2 oranges)

 Instructions

 - Preheat the oven to 350ºF.
-Butter a springform pan (or pans) or a 9-inch cake pan.
-(If using a cake pan, place a round of parchment paper in the bottom of the pan.)
+Butter a 9-inch springform pan or cake pan.
+(You can also use a 12-cup Bundt pan.)
+For easy removal, place a round of parchment paper in the bottom of the pan.

-- With an electric mixer, beat the eggs until blended, then gradually add in the sugar, beating until thick.
-The mixture will be pale yellow.
-In a separate bowl, whisk the zest, juice, and oil.
+- In a medium bowl, whisk the zest, juice, and oil.
 Add to the egg mixture in thirds alternating with the flour mixture.

-- Spread batter into the pan and bake for about 60 minutes, checking after 45 minutes, until a toothpick comes out clean.
-It may need more time, so just be patient with the cooking.
-Cool on rack for at least 15 minutes.
+- Pour batter into the pan and bake for 45 to 60 minutes (or less if using a Bundt pan — start checking after 35 minutes), or until a toothpick comes out clean or until an instant-read thermometer registers 210ºF or above.
+Cool on a rack for at least 15 minutes.
 Note: This cake rises in the oven and falls way down as it cools — this is normal.
 The cake still tastes incredibly delicious and moist.

 - Sift confectioners’ sugar over top before cutting and serving.